top of page

 Painting About Emperor Zhao Kuangyin Playing Football "Cu Ju" with Zhao Guangyi and Other Officials, Drawn By Su Hanchen of the Song Dynasty, Copied By Qian Xuan (1239 — 1299) - Shanghai Museum

-Zhao Guangyi (939 — 997), courtesy name Tingyi, respected as the Emperor Taizong of Song, turned out to be a qualified monarch.
+Zhao Guangyi (939 — 997), courtesy name Tingyi, revered as Emperor Taizong of Song, proved to be a capable monarch.

 Besides being an ordinary general and monarch, Zhao Guangyi was not quite a good brother, based on things that happened under his reign.